alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 "non-empty double-quote string"
 ```

-## A note on Boolean context
+## A note about Boolean context

 As you now know, JavaScript can convert values to Boolean.
 This happens automatically, but only in a specific situation.
 This situation is called a Boolean context.
 Boolean context basically means that JavaScript needs to know the "Boolean" value of a value in order to get the work done.

 A simple example of this situation is when you use [if...else] statement.
-When you use some value in `if...else` statement, and only that value, JavaScript has to convert that value to boolean.
-It has no other option because the condition of `if...else` has to be a boolean.
-Well, unless that value is already a boolean.
+When you use some value in `if...else` statement, and only that value, JavaScript has to convert that value to Boolean.
+It has no other option because the condition of `if...else` has to be a Boolean.
+Well, unless that value is already a Boolean.

 ```JavaScript
 // If...else statement